fleetdm/fleet/docs/Using-Fleet/Log-destinations.md

 Note that Kinesis logging has limits [discussed in the documentation](https://docs.aws.amazon.com/kinesis/latest/dev/limits.html).
-When Fleet encounters osquery logs that are too big for Kinesis, notifications appear in the Fleet server logs and those osquery logs _will not_ be sent to Kinesis.
+When Fleet encounters osquery logs that are too big for Kinesis, notifications appear in the Fleet server logs.
+Those osquery logs **will not** be sent to Kinesis.

 ### AWS Lambda